AE 472. Aeropropulsion Systems (3)

 ME 494A-C. Academic Internship (1-3)

-Prerequisites: Sophomore, junior or senior standing in the Department of Mechanical Engineering; Prior approval of the department internship coordinator.
+Prerequisites: Sophomore, junior or senior standing in the Department of Mechanical Engineering; Prior approval of the Department Internship Coordinator; Good standing as a matriculated student.
 Supervised practical professional experience relevant to the field of study in approved public or private organizations.
 Industrial supervisor and faculty sponsor performance evaluations and student self assessment are required.
-A final report written by students describing …
+A final report written by students describing the work accomplished and knowledge and skills acquired are required.
+Units earned may not be used to fulfill Major Program requirements.
+Enrollment is limited to 6 units total in any combination of A, B, C. Available for graduate credit.
+(Letter Grade only)

 ME 496A-Z. Experimental Topics Courses in Mechanical Engineering (1-4)